-Rules, Regulations.& Requirements
+Rules, Regulations & Requirements

-Office of Licensing, Certification and Regulation (OLCR)
+Office of Licensing and Regulation (OLR)

-OLCR is under the Office of Accountability within DES.
-It is not a part of DCYF/CPS.
-This office is responsible for the licensure of all foster homes located within Arizona except for those foster homes directly licensed by one of the Tribes.
+OLR is an office within DCS.
+This office is responsible for the licensure of foster homes located within Arizona except for those foster homes licensed by DES/DDD1 or licensed by one of the Tribes.

-OLCR is committed to protecting the health, safety, and well-being of children and adults receiving care or supports in DES regulated programs.
-The protection provided by OLCR is delivered through the development, assessment, and enforcement of regulations for licensing and certification.
-The purpose of regulation for licensing and certification by OLCR is to implement the state's obligation for protection by reducing the risk of predictable harm to children and vulnerable adults living in family foster homes, child welfare group homes, or receiving home & community-based services.
-OLCR is organized into five units that work closely together to achieve their mission of protection.
+OLR is committed to protecting the health, safety, and well-being of children receiving care or supports in DCS regulated programs.
+The protection provided by OLR is delivered through the development, assessment, and enforcement of regulations for licensing.
+The purpose of regulation for licensing by OLR is to implement the state's obligation for protection by reducing the risk of predictable harm to children living in family foster homes or in child welfare group homes.
+OLR is organized into units that work closely together to achieve their mission of protection.

-- Family Home Licensing (FHL) - Child Welfare Licensing (CWL) - Certification for Home & Community Based Services (HCBS) - Investigation, Regulation, and Enforcement (IRE) - Regulatory Support (Life-Safety Inspections)
+- Family Home Licensing (FHL) - Child Welfare Licensing (CWL) - Regulatory Support (Life-Safety Inspections and Licensing Concerns) - Background Investigations (Background Checks and Fingerprints)